Maximum residue levels for fenbuconazole

 In addition, advances in analytical techniques allow lower LODs to be achieved for milk, so the LOD for milk will be lowered from 0.05 to 0.01 mg/kg.

-The MRL on teas is increased following the adoption of a new CXL, for which EFSA (2022) assessments concluded that there was no risk for consumers.
+The MRL on teas is increased following the adoption of a new CXL, for which EFSA (2022) concluded that there was no risk for consumers.

 Timeline